700sid/SubtitleMan/README.md

 # SubtitleMan
- Read text file and write the meaning of hard words in front of it so make you life easier with english
+ Read text file and write the meaning of hard words in front of it.
+So make your life easier with english.

 <br />
 <img src="image/demo.gif">